SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   If you use a closure to initialize a property, remember that the rest of the instance has not yet been initialized at the point that the closure is executed.
+   If you use a closure to initialize a property, remember that the rest of the instance hasn't yet been initialized at the point that the closure is executed.
    This means that you can't access any other property values from within your closure, even if those properties have default values.